Prakruthi-G-H/springboot-concepts/README.md

 - Understand layered architecture
 - Build RESTful web services using Spring Boot

-Each module focuses on one specific Spring Boot concept and contains working examples.
+Each module will focus on a specific Spring Boot concept and include practical examples for better understanding.

 ## 📂 Repository Structure